Questions

 Cork seals have been topping bottles of wine since the early 1700s, which started at the same time of the proliferation of glass bottles.
 Corks work best for age-worthy wines, such as red wines, rieslings, and Chardonnay.
 There are also synthetic corks, which are created with plant-based polymers and plastics.

-READ ALSO: What is an example of deep learning agent?
+READ ALSO: What is the purpose of DAAD?

 Does wine age with a screw cap?